GeorgeSmith215/StudentInfoMgr/README.md

 # StudentInfoMgr
-A simple app for Personnel Info management。
+A simple app for Personnel Info management with Vue(frontend) and Eggjs(backend)。